GitchalWoo/goldpricespln/README.md

   - Weekend/holiday data uses last available price
 - **Monthly Granularity:** Optional - default format is yearly for backward compatibility
 - **Rate Limiting:** NBP API doesn't have strict rate limits but respects reasonable usage
+- **VW Golf Prices:** Catalog prices for base models only
+  - Some years interpolated or estimated due to incomplete historical data
+  - Actual market prices may differ based on equipment, promotions, and region

 ---